henryjlee729/portfolio/posts/bejanaro-notes.md

 ![alt text](/images/bejanaro-notes/notes.png)

-I will continue to add the lecture notes for this class until the end of the semester.
-In the meantime, the link to the customized lecture notes website is <a href = "https://lofitea.github.io/BejanaroNotes/"> here</a> and the link to the repository is <a href = "https://github.com/LofiTea/BejanaroNotes"> here</a>.
+With the semester done (and thankfully passing my Data Structures and Algorithms class), the webstie is now done.
+The link to the customized lecture notes website is <a href = "https://lofitea.github.io/BejanaroNotes/"> here</a> and the link to the repository is <a href = "https://github.com/LofiTea/BejanaroNotes"> here</a>.